Infernal-Insights/ManaReader/README.md

 ## Platform Setup

-These folders contain only minimal stubs.
-Generate the full project files with `flutter create --platforms=<platform> .` if they are missing before adjusting identifiers or signing settings.
+Only Android and iOS project files are tracked in this repository.
+If you need to regenerate them, run `flutter create --platforms=android,ios .` before adjusting identifiers or signing settings.
+Desktop platform folders have been removed but will be reintroduced later; when support returns, they can be recreated with `flutter create --platforms=linux,macos,windows .`.

 ### iOS